-How To Make More Money and Have Better Sex Through Blogging Â makes me smile because I can use it gauge progress or more accurately I can see how much happier I was when I wrote it.
+How To Make More Money and Have Better Sex Through Blogging Â makes me smile because I can use it to gauge progress or more accurately I can see how much happier I was when I wrote it.

 That is a good thing.